-In the last ten years, overgrowths of purple sea urchins along the coast of California have led to “urchin barrens” where urchins have devoured the kelp and turned the kelp forest into a degraded habitat akin to a clear-cut forest on land.
-Because urchins can live for a long time with little to no food, their presence also prevents the regrowth of kelp forests.
-One approach to address this issue is to harvest the urchins and feed them in aquaculture tanks on land until their roe can be harvested for sushi.
-This could provide both high-value seafood while at the same time restore the many ecological benefits of healthy kelp forests.
-Called “urchin ranching,” this technique has proven successful in Norway, Japan, and Canada, but is not yet in practice in the US.
+In the last ten years, overgrowths of purple sea urchins along the coast of California have led to “urchin barrens” — places where urchins have completely devoured the kelp forest, creating barren habitat akin to a clear-cut forest on land.
+Because urchins can live for years with little to no food, their presence also prevents the regrowth of kelp forests.
+Ordinarily, these urchins are prized for their gonads, known as uni, which are used in sushi restaurants, but due to the lack of available food, urchins found in urchin barrens are largely absent of uni.
+An alternative approach is to harvest the urchins from the wild and feed them in aquaculture tanks on land until the uni can be harvested for sushi.
+Called “urchin ranching,” this technique has proven successful in Norway, Japan and Canada, but is not yet in practice in the U.S.